Mehndi (TV series): Plot

 Sister Alishba's problems are altogether even worse: While all three of her sisters have chosen their partners themselves, her marriage is an arranged one.
-We find that her husband, Rameez (played by heart-throb Aijaz Aslam) was in love with another girl, Ramsha, but was forced by his parents (played by Qazi Wajid and Ayesha Khan) to marry Alishba.
+We find that her husband, Rameez (played by heartthrob Aijaz Aslam) was in love with another girl, Ramsha, but was forced by his parents (played by Qazi Wajid and Ayesha Khan) to marry Alishba.
 Frustration rocks this couple, with Rameez wanting time and again to return to Ramsha, who is bent upon forcing him to divorce Alishba.
-Alishba, meanwhile, desperately tries to save a marriage that could fail any second, and send her dreams crashing to the ground.
+Alishba, meanwhile, desperately tries to save a marriage that could fail any second and send her dreams crashing to the ground.

 Sajjal's love marriage with cousin Shahzaib (Humayun Saeed) seems to come almost as a relief, as the couple is a mature, highly loving one, with both partners ready to see each other through thick and thin, and Sajjal soon finds herself pregnant.
 But tragedy strikes, turning their lives topsy-turvy as it is discovered Shahzaib has cancer.

 Things wrap up quite nicely in the end, though not without some shocking and touching moments of surprise.

-Laiba and Ahad succeed in adopting despite initial protests of Aahad's mother.
+Laiba and Ahad succeed in adopting despite the initial protests of Aahad's mother.